Best daily deals

 It's one of those things that you'll likely never need—until you do.

 While you could absolutely load up your phone with downloaded songs, you’re then fighting space issues if you don’t have a microSD card slot—something that is also going the way of the dinosaur.
-Even though this is mainly a problem for people who listen to higher bitrate files to the exclusion of all else, it’s still a concern for those who fill their phone’s storage with other things, like movies or photos or apps.
+Even though this is mainly a problem for people who listen to higher bitrate files to the exclusion of all else, it’s still a concern for those who fill their phone’s storage with other things, like movies, photos, or apps.

-Having a portable audio player on hand will allow you to not only offload the responsibility for your music playback onto a device that isn’t hamstrung by your data connection (or storage), but there are a number of other capabilities you can unlock.
-For example, smartphones aren’t amazing with high-end headphones, but a portable audio player with a high-current output can handle just about any headphones you want in your hotel room, cabin, or other destination.
+Having a portable audio player on hand will allow you to not only offload the responsibility for your music playback onto a device that isn’t hamstrung by your data connection (or storage) but there are a number of other capabilities you can unlock.
+For example, smartphones aren’t amazing with high-end headphones.
+Still, a portable audio player with a high-current output can handle just about any headphones you want in your hotel room, cabin, or other destination.

 What are some alternatives?

 Of course, our impulse to prioritize function and cost above all other concerns may not be what you’re looking for, or maybe you just want something that fits your niche a little better.
 That’s fine!
-Here’s a few other models that you can check out:
+Here are a few other models that you can check out:

-1. Shanling M0 Pro: This unit was well received upon its release last year, but doesn’t do much to set itself apart from the Hidizs AP80 Pro.
+1. Hidizs AP80 Pro X: Well received upon its release but is larger and doesn’t do much to set itself apart from the M0 Pro.
 It’s still a decent unit, though.

-2. Astell & Kern KANN Alpha: a pricy unit, this product is built around raw output power.
+2. Astell & Kern KANN Alpha: a pricy unit, this product prioritizes raw output power.
 If you have headphones that just can’t get loud enough with other products, this is pretty much the portable that’s most likely to satisfy you.

-This list is not exhaustive and will expand as we get to experiment with new products as they release.
+This list is not exhaustive and will expand as we get to experiment with new products as they are released.
 However, this is a decent cross-section of what’s available and worth your money.